Squad number (association football): United States and Canada

 North American professional association football club follows a model similar to that of European clubs, with the exception that many American and Canadian clubs do not have "reserve squads", and thus do not assign higher numbers to those players.

 Most American and Canadian clubs have players numbered from 1 to 30, with higher numbers being reserved for second and third goalkeepers.
-In the United Soccer Leagues First Division and Major League Soccer (MLS), there were only 20 outfield players wearing squad numbers higher than 30 on the first team in the 2009 season, suggesting that the traditional model has been followed.
+In the USL First Division (since merged into the current USL Championship) and Major League Soccer (MLS), there were only 20 outfield players wearing squad numbers higher than 30 on the first team in the 2009 season, suggesting that the traditional model has been followed.

 In 2007, MLS club LA Galaxy retired the former playing number of Cobi Jones, number 13, becoming the first MLS team to do so.
+Jones allowed Jermaine Jones to wear the number in 2017.

-In 2011, MLS club Real Salt Lake retired the former playing number of coach Jason Kreis, number 9.
+On 4 July 2011, MLS club Real Salt Lake retired the former playing number of coach Jason Kreis, number 9, although Kreis requested that the decision be reversed eight years later because of its traditional positional usage and prestige.

+On 30 July 2016, National Women's Soccer League (NWSL) club Chicago Red Stars retired Lori Chalupny's number 17.
+On 22 June 2019, NWSL club Washington Spirit retired Joanna Lohman's number 15.